Animals for adoption - NewsBreak

 Saving Graces 4 Felines

-The Saving Graces 4 Felines Pick of the Litter is Will Ferrell, a large, adult male brown tabby and white cat.
+The Saving Graces 4 Felines Pick of the Litter is Snowy, a young male, gray and dilute tortoiseshell cat.

 SG4F cats are current on vaccinations, tested for feline leukemia and FIV, de-wormed as needed, treated for fleas, micro-chipped, and spayed or neutered.
 Cats can be adopted by applying online at www.savinggraces4felines.org, and once the application is approved, arrangements to meet are by appointment.
 Email savinggraces4@aol.com.

-Cats: male, gray and white; male, white and black; male, white tabby; female, Maine Coon mix; female, black and white; female, buff tabby; female, orange tabby; male, mitted brown tabby.
+Cats: male, gray and white; male, white and black; male, white tabby; female, Maine Coon mix; female, black and white; female, buff tabby.

 Comments / 0